inspektor-dev/inspektor/docs/docs/intro.md

 After executing the above command, psql will prompt you to enter password.
 Enter the password which you copied from the modal to login.

-Now that, you logged in. execute a simple select query on customer table.
+Now that, you logged in. execute a simple select query on actor table.

 ```sql
 select * from customer;